rosewoodmarketing/visualizer/README.md

 --pages
 --images
 --components
+FYI, the data is managed in a Google Sheet: https://docs.google.com/spreadsheets/d/1Q5cd4qkpYxtwQF2EZsKSWvnLvdFRTlVTFdDd4ujiuRo/edit?usp=sharing
+    The swatch sort order is set
 Also, drop the credentials folder into the root of the project.

 Run npm install
 Use the following command to launch a dev site on your server: gatsby develop --https

-FYI, the data is managed in a Google Sheet: https://docs.google.com/spreadsheets/d/1Q5cd4qkpYxtwQF2EZsKSWvnLvdFRTlVTFdDd4ujiuRo/edit?usp=sharing

-To upload the new files:
-Run "Gatsby build"
+Push Changes Live:

-NOTE: if you changed images you may need to run "Gatsby clear" to clear all the cached files before running "Gastby Build"
+1. NOTE: if you changed images you may need to run "Gatsby clean" to clear all the cached files before running "Gastby Build"

-Compress everything in /public.
-Delete the files on the remote server, except README.md and .well-known, and upload and uncompress.
+2. Run "Gatsby build"

+3. On your Local: Compress everything in /public.

-Go to C-Panel,
+4. Go to C-Panel
 Public HTML > Visualizer > Web
 Leave the Well-Known folder.
 Delete everything else Upload the Zipped folder and uncompress it.